JKAY-GitHub/MyWeb/content/home/projects.md

 All of these build on aspects of scutability and enabling people to harness their long term data to support learning.

-Honours thesis projects for Semester 1 2023:
-Students will work as a team on different aspects of
+Honours thesis projects for Semester 2 2024 will be in aspects of harnessing wearable data to help people understand their long term activity towards learning to be more active and less inactive.